Illuminating the Blind Spots – Why gender and race still matter in STEM

 “The (White) Color of Color Blindness: How Race Matters in “Post-Racial” America”

-Eduardo Bonilla-Silva will begin with a definition of racism then will describe a new regime he labels “the new racism” that emerged in the early 1970s and is responsible for the reproduction of racial inequality.
-He will address “color-blind racism” or the racial ideology that glues racial matters in “post-racial” America.
-He will conclude by connecting the dots and highlighting how all these elements limit racial progress in STEM and in the nation.
+Eduardo Bonilla-Silva began with a definition of racism then described a new regime he labels “the new racism” that emerged in the early 1970s and is responsible for the reproduction of racial inequality.
+He addressed “color-blind racism” or the racial ideology that glues racial matters in “post-racial” America.
+He concluded by connecting the dots and highlighting how all these elements limit racial progress in STEM and in the nation.

 Executive director, Project Kaleidoscope, Association of American Colleges and Universities.